vger-6/cr4te/README.md

 ## Credits

 Created for artists, curators, media historians, and creative developers who want simple but structured control over their digital media archives.

+> Development is ongoing.
+Feedback, ideas, and contributions are very welcome!